Gohan61/file-uploader/README.md

 ## No live website but a video

-In order to not pay for hosting a video is provided on YouTube which demonstrates the app functionality for those that don't wont to clone and run the project on their pc.
+In order to not pay for hosting a video is provided on YouTube which demonstrates the app functionality for those that don't want to clone and run the project on their pc.

 Access the [File-uploader video](https://youtu.be/1v0z-bs4d8k)